“To create our future we do have to understand our past to work on it in the present”

 This unique tour is limited to 18-20 people and is taking reservations now.

 12 days, 11 nights

 Join us for 12 inspiring days traveling through Ancient Egypt in an entirely new way.
 Together we’ll use the Yuga Cycles of Time to explore Egyptian mythology and ancient civilizations while encountering thousands of years of spiritual practice.
 We’ll explore the Great Pyramids and stunning Egyptian temples that are unlike any on this planet—a landscape that offers tangible clues and insights into where we have come from and where we may be going as humans evolve.
 Your tour will include complimentary “Prelude to Egypt” online classes held in the weeks before we embark on our journey.
-Included in the 12-day journey is an 8-day, 7-night luxury cruise down the Nile River, where we’ll stop along the way to tour temples we’ll learn about before we travel to Egypt.
+Included in the 12-day journey is a 4-night, 5-day ultimate luxury cruise down the Nile River on a quiet Egyptian sailing Dabahiya which will be used just for those in our group.
+We’ll stop along the way at lovely small islands, then tour temples we’ll learn about before we travel to Egypt.

 Main pre-tour instructor: Byasa Steinmetz

-Plan to be in Cairo no later than October 20, 2023.
-Our tour begins early in the morning on October 21st.
-Several of us are arriving a few days early before the tour starts.
-Once you’ve made your trip deposit, if you’d like a room in the hotel we’ll be staying in for 1-3 days before our tour begins, please let us know firstname.lastname@example.org.
+Plan to be in Cairo no later than November 11, 2025.
+Our tour begins early in the morning on November 12th.st.
+You might want to arrive a few days early before the tour starts.
+Once you’ve made your trip deposit, if you’d like a room in the hotel we’ll be staying in before our tour begins, please let us know email@example.com.

 Our tour of Ancient Egypt begins in the modern city of Cairo.
 It is known for containing the famous Giza Pyramids Complex that holds one of the Seven Wonders of the World—the Great Pyramid—and the world’s oldest and biggest statue—The Great Sphinx.